 Mobile epifauna are likely to seek shelter elsewhere and species such as Patella vulgata and Littorina littorea are found throughout the intertidal zone are likely to tolerate increased emergence particularly where the pool ameliorates desiccation stress and temperature increases.
 An increase in emergence may result in migration downshore, while decreased emergence may increase habitat suitability of upper littoral fringe biotopes for these species.
 Grazing by littorinids and other species can have a significant structuring impact on this biotope by removing red and green algae (Robles 1982, Albrecht, 1998).
 An increase in grazers and grazing within this biotope may removal large amounts of algal biomass.
 However this would not alter the classification of this biotope but may alter classification between the variant sub-biotopes.
-The blue mussel Mytilus edulis occurs within this biotope and are found at a wide range of shore heights from in the strandline down to the shallow sublittoral (Connor et al., 2004).
-Their upper limits are controlled by temperature and desiccation (Suchanek, 1978; Seed & Suchanek 1992; Holt et al., 1998) while the lower limits are set by predation, competition (Suchanek, 1978) and sand burial (Daly & Mathieson, 1977).

 Sensitivity assessment.
 A decrease in emergence would mean that shallow rockpools would be at less risk of desiccation.
 In addition, depending on the nature of the surrounding bedrock, the rockpool may become slightly deeper.
 As a result, it is possible that species diversity could increase but, on the whole biotopes at the upper and mid-shore are likely to be tolerant of a decrease in emergence at the benchmark level.
-Pre-emption of space by Cystoseira spp., Corallina officinalis and other red algae may reduce the establishment of lower shore species including kelps, resistance is therefore assessed as 'Medium' to decreased emergence and recovery as 'High' so that sensitivity is assessed as 'Low'.
+Pre-emption of space by Bifurcaria bifurcata, Corallina officinalis and other red algae may reduce the establishment of lower shore species including kelps, resistance is therefore assessed as 'Medium' to decreased emergence and recovery as 'High' so that sensitivity is assessed as 'Low'.

 Resistance to increased emergence is assessed as 'Medium' as the coralline crusts Corallina officinalis and associated red algae are intolerant of desiccation but are generally protected by the pool environment.
+Some of the associated species, such as the kelps are likely to be lost in response to a significant increase in emergence.
 Recovery is assessed as 'High' and sensitivity is therefore assessed as 'Low'.
 An increase in emergence repositioning the biotope at an upper shore level would be likely to significantly affect the species composition due to increased temperatures and greater variation in salinity and sensitivity would be greater.
+This could lead to replacement by a similar biotope within this group such as LR.FLR.Rkp.Cor.Cor.

-Wave exposure changes High (local)
+Wave exposure changes High (local) O: High